 - Hours: Daily 5 pm – 12 am

 - Address: Husova 230/14, 110 00 Staré Město, Czechia

 Prague’s Pickled Cheese

 Ok, hold up.
 Before you make any assumptions about what I am about to explain, let’s dissect the Czech language real quick.

-Getting back, after the cheese is marinated overnight it then turns into a gooey, savory treat with you beer.
+Getting back, after the cheese is marinated overnight, it then turns into a gooey, savory treat with your beer.
 It is typically served with pickles and as a nice appetizer.
 Places that are known for their pickled cheese is U Fleků or Lokal Dlouhaaa.